The Latin Side of Vince Guaraldi: Cover art

 Statuesque Gretchen Glanzer and diminutive Guaraldi appear together on the cover.
 Guaraldi was married at the time but he was carrying on a long-term affair with Glanzer.
 Born in 1941, she worked at the Hungry i jazz club and met Guaraldi around 1960–61 when she was 19.
 She later worked for the production company Bill Graham Presents.
-The two appeared again together in 1969 on the back cover of the Grateful Dead album Aoxomoxoa, in a photograph showing 25 people including the band, their families, and their friends.
+The two appeared again together in 1969 on the back cover of the Grateful Dead album Aoxomoxoa in a photograph showing 25 people including the band, their families, and their friends.
 She later married and took the surname Katamay.

 Critical reception

+In a contemporary review, Cashbox acknowledged Guaraldi's stylistic shift with approval: "Vince Guaraldi makes a musical about-face and injects strings and a lush Latin beat on this new package of standards, newies and originals.
+Guaraldi demonstrates that he can swing in any idiom, as he dishes up extremely appealing readings of 'Mr. Lucky,' 'What Kind of Fool Am I' and 'Treat Street.'
+Album should sell like hotcakes."

 AllMusic critic Richard S. Ginell commented that the album contains "Brazilian and Caribbean strains of Latin jazz, garnished now and then by an outboard string quartet," praising Guaraldi's piano work, saying it is "hauntingly melodic, impulsively swinging, and unmistakable for anyone else's."

 Guaraldi historian and Vince Guaraldi at the Piano author Derrick Bang commented that, "Those who believe that jazz bands and string quartets are incompatible are advised to treat this album with suspicion; although it may have seemed like a good idea at the time, Guaraldi's decision to employ a string quartet as background on five of these numbers is dubious at best.
 The resulting 'E-Z listening sound' only detracts from the otherwise pleasant work."
 Bang concluded by saying, "All in all, this is pleasant background music, but it lacks Guaraldi's usual jazz chops."